-The Department of Psychiatry, Psychotherapy and Psychosomatics is the department with the most inpatient beds of the University Hospital RWTH Aachen.
-It offers treatment for around 120 inpatients, houses 50 day-care patients and offers numerous highly specialised ambulatory therapeutic interventions.
-The department is very much focused on research, especially in close collaboration with the Forschungszentrum Jülich.
-It currently comprises a total of eleven professorships; among those are three junior professorships, three joint appointments with Jülich, and one senior professor.
-The department focuses on the investigation of biological correlates of mental disorders; both with respect to predisposition for a disorder, and early markers and markers for course of illness.
+The Department of Psychiatry, Psychotherapy and Psychosomatics offers treatment for around 120 inpatients, houses 50 day-care patients and offers numerous highly specialised ambulatory therapeutic interventions.
+With the Forschungszentrum Jülich, it focuses on the investigation of biological correlates of mental disorders; both with respect to predisposition for a disorder, and early markers and markers for course of illness.